KyrylR/iden3-voting/README.md

 Together, these components form a unique system known as the **Decentralized Anonymous Voting**.

+## Security Considerations

+In the system, there is no trusted party.
+Users MUST rely on themselves while interacting with the system.
+Each part of the system, including the contract, can be verified and operated manually by the user.
+This means they do not need to trust hosted services.
+Contracts can be verified on-chain for consistency.

+So, the overarching principle is to trust no one's word outright and to conduct your own research before using the service.

 ## Connection Guide

 To interact with the system: